leosperry/ha-kafka-net/README.md

 ***
 Version 10 Released!

-This [version](https://github.com/leosperry/ha-kafka-net/releases/tag/v10.0.0) add more strong typing capabilities as well as an ability to register all automations in a registry with a single call to `TryRegiester`.
+This [version](https://github.com/leosperry/ha-kafka-net/releases/tag/v10.0.0) adds more strong typing capabilities as well as an ability to register all automations in a registry with a single call to `TryRegister`.

 Special note regarding Home Assistant 2024.8: [Version 8 and Home Assistant 2024.8](https://github.com/leosperry/ha-kafka-net/wiki/Version-8-and-Home-Assistant-2024.8)